 Pieces Of Missing Japanese F-35 Fighter Jet Found; Pilot Still Missing After Crash

-Japan's military has confirmed that one of its F-35A jet fighters has crashed during a training exercise.
+Japan's military has confirmed that one of its F-35A jet fighters has crashed in the Pacific Ocean during a training exercise.
 National broadcaster NHK reports that search crews have recovered part of the plane's tail.

 As of midday Wednesday in Japan, the plane's pilot, reportedly in his 40s, was still missing.
 It is not clear whether he ejected before the plane crashed.
 NHK quotes Defense Minister Takeshi Iwaya as saying that the military is focusing on rescuing the pilot and investigating the cause of the crash.
 He added that the U.S. military is assisting with the search.